 As you are obtaining a mortgage with TSB your lawyer must check the formal requirements contained in Part two of UK Finance Lenders’ Handbook for TSB.
 The Council of Mortgage Lenders’ Handbook includes minimum provisions for solar panel roof-space leases, and lawyers are required to report to TSB where a lease does not satisfy these specifications.
 The conditions relate to the installation of panels on properties countrywide and is not restricted to Ferndown.

 I have instructed a Ferndown lawyer having checked that they are on the Nottingham conveyancing panel.
 Does my lawyer arrange the survey of the property?

 Nottingham will need an independent valuation of the property.
 Your lawyer will not arrange this.
 Usually Nottingham will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.
 Your property lawyer will not organise the survey but they may be able to put you in touch with a local one that they recommend.
 RICS offers a find a surveyor service (just google it) where you can search for a qualified surveyor by your Ferndown postcode.
 As you are getting a mortgage with Nottingham, you could contact them to see if they have a list of approved surveyors in Ferndown.

-I'm buying a new build house in Ferndown with a mortgage from Platform Home Loans Ltd. The sellers refused to move on the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
-The sale representative suggested that I not disclose to my conveyancer about this deal as it may put at risk my loan with Platform Home Loans Ltd. Should I keep quiet?.
+I'm buying my first flat in Ferndown benefiting from help to buy.
+The developers refused to budge the price so I negotiated five thousand pounds worth of extras instead.
+The sale representative advised me not inform my conveyancer about this extras as it may put at risk my mortgage with the lender.
+Is this normal?.